AAA650/stapler_engine/README.md

 # StaplerEngine
-It is a game engine with many usful functions inside.
+It is a game engine with many useful functions inside.
+It is no longer be maintained!!!
+Use master branch instead.